King of the Ring (2006): Semi-finals

 The semi-final round of the King of the Ring tournament on May 12, 2006 edition of SmackDown!.
 The first scheduled match was between Kurt Angle and Booker T. Angle suffered injured ribs after being attacked by Mark Henry during his World Heavyweight Championship title shot against Rey Mysterio.
-Angle was escorted out of the arena by the security before his scheduled semi-final match against Booker.
-As a result, Booker was awarded the victory by forfeit and advanced to the final round of the tournament.
+Angle was escorted out of the arena by the security before his scheduled semi-final match against Booker T. As a result, Booker T was awarded the victory by forfeit and advanced to the final round of the tournament.

 The only semi-final match that took place was between Bobby Lashley and Finlay.
 Finlay and Lashley continued to wrestle each other and performed their moves.
 Lashley tried to finish the match by attempting a Spear on Finlay.
 Finlay avoided the move and tossed a chair into the ring.
 The referee began disposing the chair.
 Finlay took advantage and grabbed his shillelagh but the referee caught Finlay with it and disposed it.
 Finlay caught a chair and hit Lashley with it.
 Finlay tossed the chair outside the ring but when he turned back, Lashley speared him to win the match and advance to the final of the King of the Ring tournament against Booker T.

 Final

 The final round of the King of the Ring tournament took place at Judgment Day between Booker T and Bobby Lashley.
 Lashley took control early on in the match, until he hit the ringpost with a Shoulder Block attempt.
-This allowed Booker to take control, although Lashley quickly countered with a Belly To Belly Suplex.
+This allowed Booker T to take control, although Lashley quickly countered with a Belly To Belly Suplex.
 Before he could capitalise, however, Sharmell distracted Lashley.
-After some more back and forth offense, Sharmell caused another distraction, allowing Booker's associate Finlay to interfere in the match and hit Lashley with a shillelagh.
-Following that, Booker then hit a Scissors Kick on Lashley and pinned him to win the tournament.
-Lashley was outraged, however, and speared Booker through a throne to gain some revenge.
+After some more back and forth offense, Sharmell caused another distraction, allowing Booker T's associate Finlay to interfere in the match and hit Lashley with a shillelagh.
+Following that, Booker T then hit a Scissors Kick on Lashley and pinned him to win the tournament.
+Lashley was outraged, however, and speared Booker T through a throne to gain some revenge.